corbinc1998/CarrierAssessment/README.md

   ];
 ```

-I quickly need to add the "Component Test" section of the second table:
-We just have to call the paragraph:
+I quickly need to add the "Component Test" section of the second table I just have to call the paragraph:

 ```jsx
 <p>{componentTest.preconditions}</p>